mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

     - Refactoring
     - Changes that are not user facing and can be completely verified by unit and E2E testing.

 In all cases, ask yourself: Why do I need to add a feature flag?
-If I don't add one, what options do I have to control the impact on application reliability and user experience (e.g. a config setting or System Console setting)?
+If I don't add one, what options do I have to control the impact on user experience (e.g. a config setting or System Console setting)?

 ## Examples of feature flags